Trust model

 What we check

-The platform scans deploys and generated packages for device support, external domains, local-data signals, security posture, and container compatibility.
+The platform scans deploys and generated packages for device support, external domains, local-data signals, security posture, and Apps compatibility.
 Runtime proof badges are earned only after Shippie observes a capability working on real devices.

 • Package hashes and package metadata help users identify the version they opened.